 - antifungals that include fluconazole (Diflucan), itraconazole (Sporanox), ketoconazole (Nizoral), or voriconazole (Vfend)

 - barbiturates including butabarbital (Butisol), secobarbital (Seconal), pentobarbital (Nembutal), or phenobarbital (Solfoton)

-- MAO inhibitors (Monoamine oxidase inhibitor) including furazolidone (Furoxone), isocarboxazid (Marplan), phenelzine (Nardil), rasagiline (Azilect), selegiline (Eldepryl, Emsam, Zelapar), or tranylcypromine (Parnate)
+(Monoamine oxidase inhibitor) including furazolidone (Furoxone), isocarboxazid (Marplan), phenelzine (Nardil), rasagiline (Azilect), selegiline (Eldepryl, Emsam, Zelapar), or tranylcypromine (Parnate)

 - drugs that treat psychiatric disorders including chlorpromazine (Thorazine), droperidol (Inapsine), haloperidol (Haldol), mesoridazine (Serentil), pimozide (Orap), thioridazine (Mellaril), or thiothixene (Navane).

 Clonazepam comes in tablet form and disintegrating wafer.

 - Tablet form - swallow the entire pill with a full glass of water.
 Do not crush or break up this medication.

 - Disintegrating wafer - keep the medication in the blister pack until use and when you are ready to use it, do not push the tablet through the packaging as it my destroy it.
 With dry hands put the wafer in your mouth and let it dissolve, do not swallow whole or chew this.
 Continue to swallow and let the wafer dissolve.
 You can drink water to help this medication dissolve.

 Related Information:* ** Migraine preventive medications - too many options to give up!**